MaxSavTeam/ExceptionHandler/README.md

 **Step 2**.
 Add library dependency to your app-level build.gradle
 ```
 dependencies {
-    implementation 'com.github.MaxSavTeam:ExceptionHandler-Library:0.3.1'
+    implementation 'com.github.MaxSavTeam:ExceptionHandler-Library:1.0'
 }
 ```
 **Step 3**.
 Add to code
 ```
-Thread.setDefaultUncaughtExceptionHandler(new ExceptionHandler(Activity callerActivity, Class<?> afterExceptionActivityClass, boolean useDefaultHandler));
+Thread.setDefaultUncaughtExceptionHandler(new ExceptionHandler(Context applicationContext, Class<?> afterExceptionActivityClass, boolean useDefaultHandler));
 ```
 Where
-``callerActivity`` is activity from which activity for showing error will be launched and from which will be got application id and application context.
+``applicationContext`` is application context from which will be got app info and launched after exception activity.
+Should not be null
 ``afterExceptionActivity`` is activity to be launched when error occurred.
 In intent will be passed path to the stacktrace file ("path" extra).
 Pass `null` if you do not want to launch some activity.
 ``useDefaultHandler`` indicates that after creating stacktrace file will be called ``Thread.getDefaultUncaughtExceptionHandler().uncaughtException(Thread, Exception)``